 One of the first questions we ask new clients is “why do you want to do PR?”
 Most often, people seek out help from a PR agency to win new clients or customers.
 Sometimes it’s prompted by their competitors stealing the limelight or because they feel they’ve been a best-kept secret for too long.
 There are, in fact, a range of benefits PR brings to a business.

-Today, we wanted to share with you seven positive effects PR can have on your company.
+Are you wondering why PR is important for your company?
+We wanted to share with you seven positive effects PR can have on your company.
+PR: